-But you’ll need to make your loan repayments to RISE in accordance with your payment schedule after this time.
-RISE offers flexible payment options so you can set yours up to fit your financial needs.
+But you’ll need to make your loan repayments in accordance with your payment schedule after this time.
+They flexible payment options so you can set yours up to fit your financial needs.

 Though RISE does not offer additional deferred payments, they do provide a 7-day extension period if you need more time to gather funds.

-You never want to just skip a payment with RISE because they report your repayment history to all three credit bureaus and late or missed payments negatively affect your credit score.
+You never want to just skip a payment, because they report your repayment history to all three credit bureaus and late or missed payments negatively affect your credit score.

 Unlike a payday loan or cash advance, the more on-time payments you make with RISE, the better your future interest rates will be.

 So as long as you’ve made 24 consistent, on-time payments, you could qualify for future interest rates that are half of what you were paying with your original loan.